FRosner/spawncamping-dds/README.md

 You can either grab the [latest release artifact](https://github.com/FRosner/spawncamping-dds/releases) or build from source (`sbt assembly`).

+### Contribution

+Any contribution, e.g. in form of feature requests, comments, code reviews, pull requests are very welcome.
+Pull requests will be reviewed before they are merged and it makes sense to coordinate with one of the main committers before starting to work on something big.

+Please follow the general code style convention of Scala.
+It is advised to stick to the formatting / code style of the surrounding code when making changes to existing files.
+Reformatting should be done is separate commits.

+All (most of the) code committed should be covered by some automated unit tests.
+All existing tests need to pass before committing changes.

 ### Authors

 - [Frank Rosner](https://github.com/FRosner) (Creator)